jlgrock/ImpressNotes/README.md

 ImpressNotes
 ============

-A Simple Javascript extension to ImpressJS by Bartek Szopka (@bartaz) that allows you to include notes with your presentation.
+A Simple Javascript extension to [ImpressJS] (https://github.com/bartaz/impress.js) by [Bartek Szopka] (https://github.com/bartaz) that allows you to include notes with your presentation.

 This was originally developed by David Souther (@DavidSouther), and was modified by myself to be a bit